webosose/website/content/en/samples/posts/2024-12-03-stand-by-app-webos.md

 The project uses **Yarn 4.5.0** as its package manager, managed as a `.cjs` file in `.yarn/releases`.
 It requires Node.js version **18 or higher**, and has been tested with version **22.5.1**.

-### Environment Variables

-Before running the project, you need to create an `.env` file in the project root.
-An example `.env` file is provided as `example.env`.
-Below are the descriptions of the environment variables:

-- **PORT**: Port number on which the server will run.
-Ensure proper port forwarding in your firewall or router.
-- **DATABASE_URL**: URL for accessing the PostgreSQL database.
-- **PASSWORD_ROUND**: Integer value used for password hashing.
-A value between 1 and 100 is recommended.
-- **JWT_SECRET**: String used for generating JWT tokens.
-Use a secure and non-obvious value.
-- **MAIL_USER**: The email address used for sending emails in the password recovery API.
-Configuration details are provided below.
-- **MAIL_PASSWORD**: The password associated with the email account specified in `MAIL_USER`.

 ### Email Configuration

 The `find_password` API works by sending emails.
 The following instructions explain how to configure a Gmail account: